boyugou/boyugou/README.md

 ### Hi there 👋
 I Boyu, am a Ph.D. student from OSUNLP Group.
-Ask me about anything u like (better through Email or LinkedIn).
+Feel free to email me or contact me through LinkedIn to discuss ideas and potential collaborations.